ericabxy/srd20/docs/_modern_system_reference_document/msrdbasicclasses.markdown

 operator: AKSmith
 subject: MSRD
 title: Basic Classes
-order: 14
+category: modern-basics
 ---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

-BASIC CHARACTER CLASSES
+## BASIC CHARACTER CLASSES

-Basic Class Descriptions
+## Basic Class Descriptions

 ### Ability